Weak approximation for cubic hypersurfaces: introduction

 Once we approximate the formal sections $\whts'$ and $\whts_0$, we take the line spanned by the degree $2$ multisection and the third intersection point with the cubic surface is what we need.

+Both Swinnerton-Dyer \cite{SDCubic} and Madore \cite{MadoreCubic} have used the composition law of the cubic surface to study weak approximation on cubic surfaces.
+However, the basic strategy seems quite different.
+Their idea is to use a unirational parameterization to approximate $v$-adic points, which only works for places of good reduction.
+Our approach is to use the composition law to reduce the problem to a special and easier case, which can be proved via the deformation technique of Koll\'ar-Miyaoka-Mori \cite{KMM92RC}.

-\textbf{Acknowledgments:} I would like to thank Tom Graber for many helpful discussions and for saving me from making many false statements, and Chenyang Xu and Runpu Zong for their interest in the project.
+\textbf{Acknowledgments:} I would like to thank Tom Graber for many helpful discussions and for saving me from making many false statements, Chenyang Xu and Runpu Zong for their interest in the project, Letao Zhang for her help with the preparation of the manuscript, and the referees for so many helpful suggestions that have greatly improved the paper, both in its content and in its way of presentation.